Cardiology, Clinical Cardiac Electrophysiology Fellowship (Arizona)

-You can participate in this two-year Clinical Cardiac Electrophysiology Fellowship at Mayo Clinic's campus in Phoenix/Scottsdale, Arizona, as an independent program after you complete at least three years of accredited cardiovascular diseases training at another institution.
-This advanced fellowship is a one-year accredited training program with an unaccredited second year of training.
+You can participate in this two-year accredited Clinical Cardiac Electrophysiology Fellowship at Mayo Clinic's campus in Phoenix/Scottsdale, Arizona, as an independent program after you complete at least three years of accredited cardiovascular diseases training at another institution.

 You conduct research and gain specific experience in intensive diagnostic and therapeutic procedures and patient management.

 - Diagnose and treat patients with radiofrequency and cryoablation for supraventricular arrhythmias (for example, AV nodal reentry, Wolff-Parkinson-White syndrome, atrial flutter, atrial fibrillation) and ventricular tachycardia

 - Implant and follow up on all types of investigational implantable cardioverter-defibrillators and permanent pacemakers

 - Participate and learn the fundamentals of complex ablation in adults with congenital heart diseases

 - Learn to interpret noninvasive studies such as T wave alternans, signal-average ECG, head-up tilt table test, event monitors and Holter monitors